simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 #### Regex aliases

-There is also a more powerful variant that uses a regular expression, indicated by the forward slashes.
-(This was the default behaviour in hledger 0.24-0.25):
+There is also a more powerful variant that uses a regular expression, indicated by the forward slashes:

 ```journal
 alias /REGEX/ = REPLACEMENT